Premium image but rivals’ hatchbacks are better

 Top speed is electronically limited to 155mph, while it scorches from 0-62mph in just 4.2 seconds.

 Is the sleeker third-generation model the premium family hatchback to be seen in?
-Read the full Mercedes-Benz A-Class review to find out.
+Read on for the full Mercedes-Benz A-Class review to find out.

 What owners say about this car